-In The War of the Worlds (1898) he wrote about a heat-ray weapon and lasers are now part of modern armouries.
+In The War of the Worlds (1898) Wells wrote about a heat-ray weapon, and lasers are now part of modern armouries.
 He forecast aerial combat before the Wright brothers had even flown their spruce and muslin plane over 120 feet of sand at Kitty Hawk, North Carolina.

 In the world of prophecy, H.G.
 Wells had a better record than most.

 Making predictions is a tricky business so, before consulting crystal balls, people should heed the advice of the Danish Physicist Niels Bohr who said, “Prediction is very difficult, especially about the future.”
 (Groucho Marx and Yogi Berra are among others credited with making this statement.)

 Jeane Dixon made a substantial living by predicting events, most famously the assassination of President John F. Kennedy in 1963.
 But, when journalists dug a little deeper into Ms. Dixon’s May 1956 forecast of Kennedy’s death, it’s not clear she predicted it at all.
 She was interviewed by Parade magazine, which noted “As for the 1960 election Mrs. Dixon thinks it will be dominated by labor and won by a Democrat.
 But he will be assassinated or die in office ‘though not necessarily in his first term.”

 She doesn’t name a victim, and the cause of death is left vague, as is its timing.